rkooyenga/rkooyenga.github.io/_posts/2025-06-12-gop-immigration-fails.md

 I’m not going to ask anyone to be compassionate.
 You either have that spark in you or you don’t.
 But there’s a pragmatic, sensible way to look at things if you'd rather win future elections than cry voter fraud while people roll their eyes.
 That future is being decided today.
 Right now.

-**What's at the heart of the need to deport?**
-For the moment, I’m talking not to strategists but the end voter.
-Can we just be honest?

-I’m white... it’s okay, you can say what you really think.
-I’ve been in the room before.
-I’ve been a registered R. I had a Twitter account with nearly 10K right-wing followers.
-Even my current one, however small, is about 50/50 Rs and Ds (though it’s not politically themed).
-I’m not unaware of what people actually think.

 It may be relevant that I’m typing this in a city you deport people to.
 I’ve long had "illegal" friends on both sides of the border.
 I've lived in migrant towns in Central California’s ‘salad bowl’.
 I’m not short on first-hand knowledge and experience.
 So don’t try to pull the “they took your job” card.
-Just be real.

-I mentioned having some illegal friends which is probably not the norm for young white entrepreneurs in Irvine and Newport Beach.
-I was hanging around Anaheim one day which I much preferred to where I bought my house.
-I left my normal dive as particularly boring slow that night and wandered into the paisa bar next door.
-They're always having fun in there you can tell.
-It was an interesting.
+I'll elaborate on the "illegal" friends (U.S. side) reference as it's a stark contrast from the TV informed base of understanding.
+And I gathered not the norm for successful young European whites of Irvine and Newport Beach.
+But I was hanging around Anaheim one day which for some reason I preferred to the regrettably boring city I regrettably had recently bought my home.
+All was normal except that my regular dive there had no karaoke and everyone was just in a sour mood that was bringing me down so I said fuck y'all wandered into the paisa bar next door.
+Owner gave me a hug and said thanks for coming in.
+The way he was dressed and because he didn't tell me I had no idea he owned the place until later.
+He was just a random friendly guy and I thought well, that cool I guess.
+Pretty lively smoke and lights and deafening music, cleaner pool tables, and actual women instead of a bunch of sad burnouts.
+It was an interesting night.
 Shot some pool, hung out, made some fast friends, and invited them over for a party the next weekend.
 One of them became a long-time friend.
-He was interested in learning about business and entrepreneurship and had that spark people like us do.
+He was interested in learning about business and entrepreneurship and had that spark.
 So we had endless conversations about business, marketing, and mindset.
-To that end werer going to start a small school down in Jalisco as I had tons of surplus equipment from the recession and closing offices.
+To that end were going to start a small school down in Jalisco as I had tons of surplus equipment from the recession and closing offices.
 Meanwhile I asked every question I could think of about what life is like when you have no legal status.
 How do you get around certain complications?
 How do you cash paychecks under someone else’s name if you're scared to use your own?
 What’s your visa status: student, worker, expired?
 If you were smuggled in, how much did it cost?
 Who paid for it and what did they expect in return?
 What percent of your paycheck gets sent back home?

 I found it fascinating.
 And having him as a friend, I saw a lot of racism too—from taxis refusing to pick him up, to predatory bosses, to the looks he got just walking down the street.

+**What's at the heart of the need to deport?**
+For the moment, I’m talking not to strategists but the end voter.
+Can we just be honest?

+I’m white... it’s okay, you can say what you really think.
+I’ve been in the room before.
+I’ve been a registered R. I had a Twitter account with nearly 10K right-wing followers.
+Even my current one, however small, is about 50/50 Rs and Ds (though it’s not politically themed).
+I’m not unaware of what people actually think.
+Let's go over some big ones.

 **1st – “The Law is the Law”**
 It’s not hard to see how deeply some Americans revere “the law” like it’s divine.
 This isn’t fringe.
 For a huge swath of Americans, the law isn’t just civic structure: it’s psychological scaffolding.
 Order equals sanity.